anhquan99/markdown/JS Framework/Javascript/Javascript Fundamentals.md

 	- *Special numeric values:* `Infinity`, `NaN`
 - BigInt
 - Boolean
-- Undefined: meaning the variable value is not assigned
+- Undefined: meaning the variable value is not assigned or not assigned
 	- ![[Pasted image 20220330070133.png]]
-- Null
+- Null: means empty or not does not exist
 - Symbol
 # Hoisting
-- Is a default behavior of js where all variable and function declarations are moved on top.
+- Is a default behavior of JS where all variable and function declarations are moved on top.
 - This means where the variables and functions declared, they are moved on top of the scope or global.
 # == vs ===
 - == compare values